-- 565 The best performance results for the CPU version are achieved when running large workloads with 32 channels on two OpenMP threads per core.
-We find that the runtime is close to proportional to the number of ray paths over the entire range from 64 to 65k ray paths, see Fig. 12.
+The best performance results for the CPU version are achieved when running large workloads with 32 channels on two OpenMP threads per core.
+We find that the runtime is close to proportional to the number of ray paths over the entire range from 64 to 65 k ray paths; see Fig. 12.
 Overhead times are negligible here.
-The right subplot indicates that running with 32 channels takes about twice the time of 16 channels.
+The right panel indicates that running with 32 channels takes about twice the time of 16 channels.
 However, when we come to smaller channel numbers, overheads and inefficiencies become visible.
 In terms of overhead the channel-independent ray tracing needs to be mentioned here.
-570 Furthermore, inefficiencies in the EGA method appear as we cannot exploit the full width of the CPU vectorization (SIMD) - with 1 or 2 channels.
+Furthermore, inefficiencies in the EGA method appear as we cannot exploit the full width of the CPU vectorization (SIMD) with one or two channels.

 Figure 13.
 Scaling of the (REF) reference implementation runtime with the number of ray paths and channels.
-In contrast to Fig. 12, only up to 4k ray paths have been benchmarked and the linear slope extrapolates to 65k for 8 channels (black dot) since that configuration reached the best efficiency.
+In contrast to Fig. 12, only up to 4 k ray paths have been benchmarked, and the linear slope extrapolates to 65 k for eight channels (black dot) since that configuration reached the best efficiency.

 The benchmarks of the reference version (REF) have been restricted to workloads of up to 4096 ray paths, as the code has not been optimized to handle larger workloads.
 However, Fig. 13 reflects its performance signature well enough.
-The runtime is proportional to the number of ray paths over the full range, i. e., no relevant overhead times are visible in the left subplot.
-The right subplot shows that the configurations with 16 and 32 channels take more than $2 \times$ and $4 \times$ the runtime, respectively, c. f., right subplot of Fig. 13.
-The black dot indicates the most efficient use case with 8 channels running on one OpenMP thread per core.
+The runtime is proportional to the number of ray paths over the full range; i.e., no relevant overhead times are visible in the left panel.
+The right panel shows that the configurations with 16 and 32 channels take more than $2\times$ and $4\times$ the runtime, respectively; see Fig. 13b.
+The black dot indicates the most efficient use case with eight channels running on one OpenMP thread per core.
 One would choose these settings for a production calculation.
-The linear fit with 3.765 ms/ray also refers to the case of eight channels, so it must be scaled by 32/8 before comparing to CPU version results.
+The linear fit with $3.765~{\rm ms\,ray^{-1}}$ also refers to the case of eight channels, so it must be scaled by 32/8 before comparing to CPU version results.

 We extracted the best performance from GPU, CPU, and REF implementations and summarized them in Table 3.
-In order to serve for a direct comparison, the values for time-to-solution and energy-to-solution have been normalized to the same workload of 4 × 65 k limb ray paths on 32 channels.
-As reported by peers about other code acceleration projects with GPUs, we can observe that the CPU version benefits from the rewriting efforts: Comparing the runtime of the CPU to that of the reference implementation shows a 14× faster time-to-solution and, equivalently, as both run on the CPU only, a 14× better energy-to-solution assuming that the CPU power intake is in first order approximation independent of the workload.
+In order to serve for a direct comparison, the values for time to solution and energy to solution have been normalized to the same workload of $4 \times 65 \,\mathrm{k}$ limb ray paths on 32 channels.
+As reported by peers about other code acceleration projects with GPUs, we can observe that the CPU version benefits from the rewriting efforts: comparing the runtime of the CPU to that of the reference implementation shows a $14 \times$ faster time to solution and, equivalently, as both run on the CPU only, a $14 \times$ better energy to solution assuming that the CPU power intake is in first-order approximation independent of the workload.

-585 A direct comparison of GPU runtimes to CPU runtimes is in most cases hardly meaningful as we need a CPU to operate a GPU.
+A direct comparison of GPU runtimes to CPU runtimes is in most cases hardly meaningful as we need a CPU to operate a GPU.
 Therefore, we tried to estimate the power consumption of the compute node with and without GPUs active.
-We assume a thermal design power (TDP) envelope of 300 W for each of the four V100 GPUs (NVIDIA, 2017) and a TDP of 150 W for each socket of the Intel Xeon Gold 6148 CPU.
-Furthermore, the compute nodes are equipped with 192 GiB CPU memory such that we estimate the dual node to take 500 W without GPUs in operation and about 1.7 kW running a GPU accelerated application.
-Although these considerations do not include power for cooling, these energy-to-solution estimates allow forming meaningful energy efficiency ratios.
+We assume a thermal design power (TDP) envelope of 300 W for each of the four V100 GPUs (NVIDIA, 2017) and a TDP of 150 W for each socket of the Intel Xeon Gold 6148

 Table 3.
-Time-to-solution and estimated energy-to-solution comparison between GPU version, CPU version and the reference implementation (Hoffmann, 2015).
+Time to solution and estimated energy to solution comparison between GPU version, CPU version, and the reference implementation (Hoffmann, 2015).